Nihal-003/E-Commerce-Chatbot/README.md

 # E-Commerce-Chatbot
 This project uses LangChain to facilitate the integration of large language models with external data sources.
 It helps set up the document retriever and manage the Retrieval-Augmented Generation (RAG) pipeline for generating responses based on user queries.
+The project is implemented as a chatbot designed to provide quick and accurate answers to frequently asked questions from an ecommerce dataset.